 This is not a comprehensive guide to PyTorch.
 Refer to the PyTorch website.

 PyTorch is included in Databricks Runtime 5.1 ML Beta and above.
 You can create a cluster using Databricks Runtime ML and start using PyTorch.
-See Overview of Databricks Runtime for Machine Learning.
+See Databricks Runtime for Machine Learning.

 We recommend using the PyTorch included on Databricks Runtime for ML.
 However, if you must use Databricks Runtime, PyTorch can be installed as a Databricks PyPI library.
 We show how to install PyTorch 1.1.0 below: